 As a former e-schooler who still receives emails from the department, I was notified and immediately knew I had to attend for two reasons: first, STS 1500 was the only course I found engaging, worthwhile and meaningful during my year in the e-school and second, I have many issues with the structure of engineering courses.

 The 20 person panel consisted of the following administrators: Chair of the Department of Engineering and Society W. Bernard Carlson, Associate Dean for Diversity and Inclusion John Gates, Director of Undergraduate Success Lisa Lampe, and Executive Associate Dean for Academic Affairs Maite Brandt-Pierce.
-Arman began by giving a brief introduction, highlighting the statistic mentioned above, then opening the floor to anyone who wanted to comment on STS courses—their role, successes and failures, and potential.
+Arman began by giving a brief introduction highlighting the statistic mentioned above, then opened the floor to anyone who wanted to comment on STS courses—their role, successes and failures, and potential.

 “Part of the issue is engineering students are encouraged to see themselves as observers [as opposed to members] of society,” fourth-year computer science student Petar Duric said.
 “When we are studying STS, we are [actually] studying ourselves.”